create3000/x_ite/docs/_posts/components/Texturing/MultiTexture.md

 Author-provided prose that describes intended purpose of the url asset.

+#### Hint

+Many XML tools substitute XML character references for special characters automatically if needed within an attribute value (such as &amp;#38; for & ampersand character, or &amp;#34; for " quotation-mark character).

 ### SFColor [in, out] **color** 1 1 1 <small>[0,1]</small>

 The color field defines the RGB base values for mode operations.